salmonberrypi/salmonberrypi.github.io/README.md

 Storage can't be an afterthought or blended in with general-purpose compute: node specialization is needed.

 The unit of a node should be independent of traditional Pi or compute module form factor.
+It should be defined by control interfaces and not waste real estate on a specific form factor.
+We can print mounts rather than waste PCB on it.
+More cost-effective and flexible.